kensuke-kamata/graph/rondo/README.md

 **Computational Complexity**
 - Using a priority queue leads to a complexity of $O((V+E)\log V)$, where V is the number of vertices and E is the number of edges.

+### Max-Flow
+The Ford-Fulkerson method is an algorithm for solving the maximum flow problem in network flow analysis.
+It utilizes DFS to repeatedly find augmenting paths in the residual network, thereby increasing the flow until the maximum flow is achieved.
+Conversely, the Edmonds-Karp method uses BFS to find augmenting paths.

+**Initialization**
+- Initialize the residual network, which represents the capacity of each edge.
+Initially, the capacities in the residual network are the same as those in the original network.

+**Finding Augmenting Paths**
+- Search for augmenting paths from the source to the sink (DFS or BFS).

+**Calculating Bottleneck Capacity**
+- Identify the edge with the smallest capacity on the discovered path, and consider this capacity as the bottleneck capacity.

+**Updating the Flow**
+- For each edge on the path, decrease its capacity by the bottleneck value and increase the capacity of the reverse edge.
+This updates the residual network.

+**Termination Condition**
+- The algorithm terminates when no more augmenting paths can be found.

+**Computational Complexity**
+- The performance of Ford-Fulkerson using depth-first search is $O(E \times mf)$, where $mf$ is the maximum flow.
+- The performance of Edmonds-Karp using breadth-first search is $O(V \times E)$, where $V$ is the number of vertices and $E$ is the number of edges.